 This plan has resulted in the acquisition of several hundred acres of property located in environmentally sensitive areas.
-The City is currently working on obtaining easements along Saugahatchee Creek for a proposed greenway project.
 The greenspace/greenway areas include proposed bikeways and trails along existing and new roads and along waterways located within the City's growth boundary.
 Areas along waterways may be improved with natural trails and will be preserved by the dedication of conservation easements in developments or the acquisition of property by the City.
-In 2011, the City partnered with a local developer to connect a trail from Town Creek Park to a newly built subdivision located nearby.
-A photo of the trail can be seen above.
-A copy of the current Greenspace/Greenway Master Plan is included in Appendix D of this report.
+The GAB discussed a possible greenway from Shelton Mill Road to a new elementary school being constructed near the intersection of East University Drive and North College Street in